Looking into a high bill

 - An ongoing renovation, or a recently completed renovation that increases your electricity use.

-- A new appliance or electronic device, like a second fridge or an electric vehicle charger.
+- A new appliance or electronic device, like a second fridge, an electric vehicle charger, or an air conditioner.

 If your electricity use has remained relatively level, your bill may be higher due to other billing factors, including: